santoshsah81/C-practical/README.md

 - Recognize any contributors or inspirations that influenced the project.

 #### Contact
-For questions, feedback, or collaboration opportunities, contact [Maintainer Name] at [maintainer@example.com].
+For questions, feedback, or collaboration opportunities, contact [Santosh Kumar sah] at [santosh81@example.com].

 #### Enjoy managing airline operations with the C++ Airline Management System!